 FAQs ~ Frequently Asked Questions

 Coconut oil lauric acid fights the grime.
-And glycerin, sunflower, castor, flaxseed and pumpkin seed oils guard the skin.
+But lots of lauric acid dries the skin.

 1. coconut oil has an abundance of LAURIC ACID, about 50%.